AminAlam/Zam/README.md

 - Run `pip3 install -r requirements.txt` or `pip install -r requirements.txt`

 ## Usage

+In order to use the program, you need a Twitter bot API, two Telegram bot APIs, and three telegram channels.
+First, edit the following parameters in src/creds.json file:

+- API_KEY: API key of the Twitter bot.
+Use [this instruction](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api) to get one
+#### Twitter Bot
+- API_KEY_SECRET: Secret key of API of the Twitter bot
+- BEARER_TOKEN: Beareer token of the Twitter bot
+- ACCESS_TOKEN: Access token of the Twitter bot
+- ACCESS_TOKEN_SECRET: Access token secret of the Twitter API
+#### Telegram Bots
+- ADMIN_TELEGRAM_BOT: Token of the admin bot in telegram.
+This bot will only respond to the telgram users which you specify
+- SUGGESTIONS_TELEGRAM_BOT: Token of the suggestion bot in telegram.
+This bot will respond to any user who send a tweet link
+#### Telegam Channels
+- MAIN_CHANNEL_CHAT_ID: Chat ID of your main channel
+- ADMIN_CHAT_ID: Chat ID of the admin channel
+- SUGGESTIONS_CHAT_ID: Chat ID of the suggestion channel
+#### Telegram Channels:
+- CHANNEL_NAME: Name of main channel in telegram (e.g @zam)
+- ADMIN_ID: A list containing telegram usernames of the admins (e.g ['admin1', 'admin2', 'admin3'])

 To run the program, use the following command:
 ```console
 Amin@Maximus:Zam $ python3 src/main.py